-Crying is an important part of the grieving process for many people, but a lack of tears doesn't necessarily indicate that the grieving process has gone awry.
+Crying is an important part of the grieving process for many people, but it is possible to grieve fully without shedding tears.

 Although grief is a universal human experience, your response to grief might be highly individual.
 In addition, many factors can affect the grieving process, including: